rauc/rauc/README.md

   * State partition on EEPROM/FRAM/MRAM or NAND flash
   * ...
 * Boot target selection support in the bootloader
-* Enough mass storage for two symmetric installations (or one + recovery image)
+* Enough mass storage for two symmetric/asymmetric/custom slots
 * For bundle mode:
   * Enough storage for the compressed bundle file (in memory, in a temporary partition or on an external storage device)